 Dog Soldiers is quite possibly the most intense, affecting werewolf movie ever made.
 I can promise you a certain measure of emotional exhaustion getting through this.
 That is a good thing, but the brutality of Dog Soldiers should be mentioned nonetheless.
 It is the kind of thing that is admittedly not for everyone.

-If you think you can handle it, you will experience a werewolf movie that proves in no uncertain terms that werewolves can be just as scary as any other monster you can imagine.
+If you think you can handle it, you’ll experience a werewolf movie that proves in no uncertain terms that werewolves can be just as scary as any other monster you can imagine.
 Not surprisingly, Dog Soldiers also comes with a pretty low opinion of humanity.
 Fair enough.

 Watch if: You want to see a movie as horrific as it is violent.
 Avoid if: You have a weak tolerance for the items mentioned above.